 U.S. citizens do not require a visa to enter Japan for a stay of up to 90 days through a visa exemption agreement.

 In order to legally enter Japan all travelers must have a passport that is valid for at least six months after the date of entry.
-This means you must have a passport valid through November 30.
-Students who do not have a U.S. passport or whose passports will expire prior to November 30 should review the U.S. Department of State Passport website for information on the application and renewal process.
+Students who do not have a U.S. passport or whose passports will expire prior to November 1 of the program year should review the U.S. Department of State Passport website for information on the application and renewal process.

 I am a U.S. Permanent Resident.
 Do I need a visa to enter Japan?

-Permanent Residents may need a visa to enter Japan if your country of citizenship does not also have a visa exemption agreement with Japan.
+Maybe.
+Permanent Residents may need a visa to enter Japan if your country of citizenship does not also have a visa exemption agreement with Japan that allows you to stay for up to 90 days without a visa.
 To check to see if your country of citizenship has a visa exemption agreement in place click here.

 If you are accepted into the Nakatani RIES Fellowship and do need a visa to enter Japan, we will provide you with documentation confirming your acceptance into this program and assist you in working with your research host professor to obtain any necessary guarantor information.
 You will be fully responsible for submission of your visa application and all required documentation to the nearest Japanese embassy or consulate and payment of any visa application or processing fees.